zhenghao2519/Universal-SSIBAC/README.md

 ## Overview

 SSI stands for Self-sovereign Identity.
-It consists of two cornerstones: Decentralized Identifier (DID) and Verifiable Credentail (VC) This repository provides a general mechanism for IoT devices to use DIDs and VCs for access control.
+It consists of two components: Decentralized Identifier (DID) and Verifiable Credentail (VC) This repository provides a universal mechanism for IoT devices to use DIDs and VCs for both explicit and implicit access control models.

 This directory contains four parts, which form an agent representing a smart thing in IoT world.